 “It is concluded that a FOI training session would be beneficial to the respondents and one is so ordered,” Harmon wrote in the Aug.
 20 decision.

-The full FOI Commission is to vote formally on the matter at its Sept.
+The voting body within the FOI Commission is to take up on the matter at its Sept.
 12 meeting.

 It wasn’t immediately clear whether the town would challenge Harmon’s findings.